 Does my Startup need to be HIPAA Compliant?

-Most startups are in the business creating software to support other businesses, so if your customers come into contact with PHI by virtue of being a covered entity or a business associate of them, it is possible that your business may come into contact with thousands of PHI records over the course of your day so it is critical that you know what you need to do to protect the security of that information in order to protect your business.
+Most startups are in the business of creating software to support other businesses, so if your customers come into contact with PHI by virtue of being a covered entity or a business associate of them, it is possible that your business may come into contact with thousands of PHI records over the course of your day, so it is critical that you know what you need to do to protect the security of that information in order to protect your business.

 In order for your software to be HIPAA Compliant, you’ll need to annually complete risk assessments to identify security risks, implement policies and contingencies, train your employees, and arrange business associate agreements with any contractor or business who might be able to access PHI.
 Additionally, you need to make certain that the information you are entrusted with is encrypted and secure.